redFrik/udk18-Discrete_Structures/udk171214/README.md

 }).add;
 )

-Env.sine(0.1).plot;  //100ms envelope. goes smoothly from 0 to 1 and back
+Env.sine(0.1).plot;  //100ms fixed duration envelope. goes smoothly from 0 to 1 and back
 Env.sine(0.1).test;

 //--technical note:
-//we will use Pbind this time - not PmonoArtic.
+//below we will use Pbind and not PmonoArtic like before. this is because
-//this because we don't want to send a 'note-off' (gate=0) osc message
+//Pbind does not need to send a 'note-off' (gate= 0) osc message for each
-//for each grain. the grains will have a fixed duration (time argument)
+//synth. the synths will play for a fixed duration (here called 'time').
-//so we can save 50% of the network traffic by only sending a 'note-on'.
+//so we can save 50% of the network traffic by only sending a 'note-on'
+//and this is a huge saving when we are generating thousands of synths.
-//therefore we need to use Pbind instead of PmonoArtic.
+//therefore Pbind instead of PmonoArtic.

 (
 Pdef(\gran, Pbind(\instrument, \avgrain,
     \buf, ~source,
     \dur, 0.5,   //half a second delay between each grain/event
     \time, 0.5,  //half a second envelope
     \offset, 0,  //starting at the beginning - try change (range 0-1)
     \amp, 0.75